saikatb/Loan_Prediction_Analysis/Loan_Prediction_Analysis_Version1.0.md

 ![png](output_80_1.png)

-From the above plots it can be clearly concluded that after normalization logsitc regression, Naive Bayes,Support Vector Machine, and K nearest neighbour=5 all these 5 models' accuracies changed almost in the same rate along with the the test size.
+From the above plots it can be clearly concluded that after normalization logsitc regression, Naive Bayes,Support Vector Machine, and K nearest neighbour=5 all these 5 models' accuracies changed almost in the same rate as of test sizes.

 Random Forest model remained an anomaly in this case.